demisto/content-docs/docs/integrations/debugging.md

 This is called mocking demisto.

-We need to make sure that all Demisto functions that are used in the functions we are testing are mocked correctly.
+We need to make sure that all Cortex XSOAR functions that are used in the functions we are testing are mocked correctly.
 Now we can use the debugger from the IDE or ipdb to debug the code as we would any other simple Python file!